 lme4 are fully supported as is visualization for Bayesian models from

-Unless you have a really keen eye and good familiarity with both the underlying mathematics and the scale of your variables, it can be very difficult to look at the output of regression model that includes an interaction and actually understand what the model is telling you.
+Unless you have a keen eye and good familiarity with both the underlying mathematics and the scale of your variables, it can be very difficult to look at the output of regression model that includes an interaction and completely understand what the model is telling you.

 With that said, the more statistically rigorous way to explore these effects is to find the Johnson-Neyman interval, which tells you the range of values of the moderator in which the slope of the predictor is significant vs. nonsignificant at a specified alpha level.

 sim_slopes function will by default find the Johnson-Neyman interval and tell you the predictor’s slope at specified values of the moderator; by default either both values of binary predictors or the mean and the mean +/- one standard deviation for continuous moderators.

 library(interactions) fiti <- lm(mpg ~ hp * wt, data = mtcars) sim_slopes(fiti, pred = hp, modx = wt, jnplot = TRUE)

 #> JOHNSON-NEYMAN INTERVAL #> #> When wt is OUTSIDE the interval [3.69, 5.90], the slope of hp is p < .05. #> #> Note: The range of observed values of wt is [1.51, 5.42]